Editor's note: Originally posted in 2013 and updated regularly

 a.
 Eat breakfast, brush and floss your teeth

 c.
-Wear the appliance all day and only take it out when you eat
+Wear it all day, and only take it out when you eat

 d.
-Do not eat with the appliance in your mouth
+Don't eat with the appliance in your mouth

 - While at work or school, run the appliance under cold water after meals.
 This will keep your breath feeling fresh and increase the likelihood that you will continue to wear the appliance.